Find out all you need to know about the latest statistics and trends on TV in Ireland.

 Providing precise viewership data and promoting the power of television with a commitment to excellence, vision and adaptability.

-Official TAM Ireland/Nielsen figures* show Irish television broadcasters dominated our leisure time in 2021 – as a nation we viewed 3.7 billion hours of TV!
-The average Irish adult in a TV home watches for 2 hours 47 mins every day – that’s almost 20 hours a week that each of us spent with our favourite form of entertainment.
-84% of daily viewing is consumed live, (i.e. viewed as it is scheduled) and 16% watched
+The average Irish adult in a TV home watches Broadcaster TV on a TV set for 2 hours 35 mins every day – that’s almost 78 hours a month that each of us spend with our favourite form of entertainment.2

-as catch up.
-Good news for advertisers; Housekeepers (those that have the responsibility for the main household shopping) continue to be amongst the heaviest viewers spending 3hrs and 29 mins watching broadcast TV every day.
+Good news for advertisers; Housekeepers (those that have the responsibility for the main household shopping) continue to be amongst the heaviest viewers spending 3hrs and 15 mins watching broadcast TV every day.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.